top of page

 Blagdon - Street End - lidar - SLRM.jpg

-This is as LIDAR of the area to the west of Street End.
+This is a LIDAR image of the area to the west of Street End.
 Note how the fields are divided into small furlongs and have been ploughed creating the classic ridge and furrows.
 It seems like a much more communal working of the land was in existence in the past.

 Land west of Station Road.
 This doesn't seem to be so intensely cultivated, but it does seem to contain some very suggestive features from the past, especially near the road.